django-guardian/django-guardian/docs/userguide/upgrading-to-direct-foreign-keys.md

 ## Object permissions written through `add_obj_perm`

-Releases up to and including 3.5.0 had `user.add_obj_perm()`, `group.add_obj_perm()` and their `del_obj_perm()` counterparts always write to the generic object permission model, even for models with a direct foreign key.
+Up to and including release 3.5.0, `user.add_obj_perm()`, `group.add_obj_perm()`
+and their `del_obj_perm()` counterparts always wrote to the generic object permission model, even for models with a direct foreign key.
 Those rows were never read back by the permission checks, which read the direct model.

-Both methods now use the direct model.
+Since release 3.6.0 both methods use the direct model.
 Rows written by the older releases stay in the generic table, where they remain invisible to the permission checks.
 Delete them the same way as in Step 4 above if you want them gone.

 ---